hei-school/poja/README.md

 ## Requirements

 Create first:
 - Two subnets.
-They can be both public or both private or a mix of both, as long as they can communicate between each other.
+They MUST be private, and access Internet through a NAT Gateway.
 Reference their id in SSM under any name you want.
 - A security group that allows HTTP and Postgres traffic.
 Put its id in SSM under any name you want.
 - Two entries in SSM that stores the credentials of the database that will be created.
 The name MUST be as follows: `/<?app-name>/<?env>/db/username` and `/<?app-name>/<?env>/db/password` where <?app-name>` is any name you want and `<?app-name>` is either `prod` or `preprod`.

 > **Warning**
-> In case you provide private subnets, remind that the associated NAT Gateway for accessing Internet is __not__ serverless.
+> Remind that the NAT Gateway associated to the subnets is __not__ serverless.
 > Whether your POJA is used or not, the NAT Gateway will generate a fixed lower cost of around $35 per month.
+> If you host 100 POJA in the same VPC, that makes $0.35 the fixed cost per POJA.

 ## Usage
 1. Invoke the [POJA CLI](https://github.com/hei-school/poja-cli).
 We recommend prefixing your poja application names with `poja-`.